mark-casey/foilhat/README.md

     1. The job printed to its stderr
     2. The job's exit status was non-zero
-    3. The job was written to "request" Foilhat's report be written or appended to a log file.
+    3. The job was coded to "request" Foilhat's report be written or appended to a log file.

 If either of the first or second events occur Foilhat will print a report (to its stdout) on all of the job's outputs (which will then end up in email).
 If the third event occurs